-View technical indicators like moving averages (SMA and EMA), and bollinger bands for RadNet.
-Technical analysis uses an approach for RadNet stock analysis that does not care for the fair "value" of a company but uses price and volume data only.
+See RadNet bollinger bands, SMA - 200 day moving average, 50 day moving average and exponential moving averages.
+Technical analysis uses an approach for RadNet stock analysis that does not care for the fair value of a company but uses price and volume data only.

-Moving averages show the RDNT stock price trend.
-The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
+Moving averages help predict the price direction of RDNT stock based on certain triggers, but with a lag, and form building blocks for other technical indicators like the MACD and bollinger bands.
 A key factor that impacts moving averages is the lag factor.
-The 20 day moving average of $10.75 is below the price of $11.1.
+The 20 day moving average of $10.07 is above the price of $10.05.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the RDNT stock.
-RadNet bollinger bands show that the stock price is $11.1, upper band is 9.97, lower band is 6.56, and the average is 8.27.
+The stock price is trading between the average and the lower band in the context of RadNet bollinger bands.

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
 The RadNet MACD line is below the signal line.